-In the present work we consider a different approach that is related to~\cite{BochevGunzberger06}.
+In the present work we consider a different approach, inspired by the work~\cite{BochevGunzberger06}.
 In~\cite[Sec.4]{BochevGunzberger06} the optimality system is written in operator form and, then, a quadratic functional is defined by summing the squared norms of the residuals.
 Minimizing this functional is equivalent to solving the optimal control problem, and minimizing over finite element spaces gives a LSFEM.
 The method from~\cite[Sec.4]{BochevGunzberger06} is defined when the control variable is sought in a Hilbert space.
 However, when the control is restricted to a convex subset only --- a situation encountered in many practical applications --- there is no simple, i.e., linear, relation between the adjoint state and the control.
 Here, we consider the general case of optimal control problems where the set of admissible controls is a convex closed subset of the Lebesgue space of square-integrable functions.
-Our proposed method is derived by writing down the optimality system which consists of the state equation, the adjoint state equation and a variational inequality relating the adjoint state and the control, see~\cite[Ch.~2]{Lions71}.
-We define a bilinear form by adding least-squares terms (for the state and adjoint state equation) and a duality term given by the variational inequality.
+Starting from the optimality system consisting of the state equation, the adjoint state equation and a variational inequality relating the adjoint state and the control, see~\cite[Ch.~2]{Lions71}, our proposed method is based on a least-squares functional (for the state and adjoint state equation) and a duality term corresponding to the variational inequality of the optimality system.
 The whole method results in a variational inequality and we prove that the bilinear form, though not symmetric, is coercive, thus, the discrete systems are invertible for any choice of discretization space.
 The proposed method can also be interpreted as a Nitsche-type coupling of a LSFEM and a Galerkin method.
+Nitsche-type methods are defined by adding terms to a bilinear form to include, e.g., essential boundary conditions in a weak sense, see, e.g.,~\cite{Stenberg95}.
 In the past, we have used such a coupling technique for other minimum residual methods like the discontinuous Petrov--Galerkin method with optimal test functions (DPG) to define a coupling to boundary element methods~\cite{DPGBEM} or for the analysis of the DPG method for Signorini problems~\cite{DPGSignorini}.
-If the set of admissible controls is a closed subspace, then our method simplifies to a pure LSFEM method that is essentially a reduced version of the method from~\cite[Sec.4]{BochevGunzberger06} (we eliminated the optimality condition from~\cite[Eq.(4.1)]{BochevGunzberger06}).
+If the set of admissible controls is a closed subspace, then our method simplifies to a LSFEM method that is essentially a reduced version of the method from~\cite[Sec.4]{BochevGunzberger06} (we eliminated the optimality condition from~\cite[Eq.(4.1)]{BochevGunzberger06}).